netidx/netidx-book/src/administration/configuration.md

 member servers.
 Since the default is 0 the argument can be omitted if there is only one server in the cluster.

+> For most installs you should not hand-write this file —
+> `netidx conf install <role>` generates a self-consistent one, and
+> `netidx conf resolver edit` (and the field-specific editors under
+> `netidx conf perms`, `netidx conf activation`, …) maintain it
+> against the live schema.
+The section below documents the schema for
+> the cases where you do need to look at the raw JSON: debugging a
+> hand-rolled config, integrating with deployment tooling, or
+> understanding what the installer produced.

 Here is an example config file for a resolver cluster that lives in the middle of a three level hierarchy.
 Above it is the root server, it is responsible for the /app subtree, and it delegates /app/huge0 and